The Senior Vice-President & Chief Financial Officer of Steppe Gold (STPGF) is Buying Shares

 See today’s analyst top recommended stocks >>

 Based on Steppe Gold’s latest earnings report for the quarter ending June 30, the company posted quarterly revenue of $19.52 million and GAAP net loss of -$2,310,000.
-In comparison, last year the company earned revenue of $0 and had a GAAP net loss of $1.6 million.
-The Company has a Price to Book ratio of 14.14.
-The company has a one-year high of $2.33 and a one-year low of $1.42.
+In comparison, last year the company earned revenue of $0 and had a GAAP net loss of $4.68 million.
+STPGF’s market cap is $114 million and the company has a P/E ratio of -14.90.
+Currently, Steppe Gold has an average volume of 14.72K.

 Company insider trades’ information is brought to you by the DailyInsider, a proprietary algorithm that analyzes insider trading activity to detect the most attractive trading opportunities.
 To subscribe to the DailyInsider visit this page.